 As Minnesota’s U.S. Senator, I have been fighting to ensure that all Americans have safety, dignity, and good health in their senior years:

 - Ensuring Social Security remains a vital part of retirement for current and future generations.
 I have consistently opposed proposals that would privatize Social Security accounts.
 I have also supported increases in Social Security payments to help seniors make it through these difficult economic times.
 In 2009 the American Recovery and Reinvestment Act provided a one-time payment of $250 to all Supplemental Social Security Income recipients.
 In addition, I voted in 2010 to provide another $250 supplemental payment to Social Security recipients, however this proposal was blocked.
 In 2012 I supported the 3.6 percent increase in the Social Security Cost of Living Adjustment.
-Finally, I am a cosponsor of the Keeping our Social Security Promises Act that would extend the solvency of Social Security by 75 years.
+Finally, I have cosponsored the Keeping our Social Security Promises Act that would extend the solvency of Social Security by 75 years.

 - Preserving and strengthening Medicare.
 Minnesota has always led the way in providing low-cost, high-quality health care.
 I authored legislation creating a "value index" for Medicare reimbursement rates.
 The value index, which was included in the Patient Protection and Affordable Care Act, will help control costs by rewarding the value of care instead of the volume of services.
 It will also strengthen the safety net of Medicare by ensuring that funds are there to pay for our seniors’ health care.
 Finally, this value index will help ensure that Minnesota and other states that deliver high-quality, efficient care are rewarded for this care, not punished.